-The ground floor waiting area was adjacent to the reception; however staff were aware of the importance of providing patients with privacy and told us there was a room available if patients wished to discuss something with them away from the reception area.
+The waiting area was adjacent to the reception; however staff were aware of the importance of providing patients with privacy and told us they would wait until a dental treatment room was available if patients wished to discuss something with them away from the reception area, as the practice building was small and did not have any other rooms.
 All treatment room doors remained closed during consultations.